 How do I file a workers’ compensation claim?

 If one of your employees is injured at work, report the accident to your small business insurance company as soon as possible to begin filing a workers’ comp claim.
-You’ll need to work with your employee to provide necessary documentation and information, including how the accident happened, the kind of injury, and the date and time.
+You’ll need to work with your employee to provide necessary documentation and information, including how the accident happened, the kind of injury, and the date and time of the incident.

-In most cases, employers are required by law to obtain workers’ compensation to pay for costs when an employee experiences a work-related injury.
-Workers’ comp is state-regulated, and there are many exceptions, and stipulations, so it’s important to check your state’s rules.
+In most cases, employers are required by law to obtain workers’ compensation to pay for costs when an employee suffers a work-related injury.
+Workers’ comp insurance is state-regulated, and there are many exceptions and stipulations associated with it, so it’s important to check your state’s rules and requirements.